-All names of students, faculty and even the school are designed to protect their identities somewhat and to reflect my impression of these “real life” individuals and this place in my first year in teaching.
-I’ll introduce the pseudo-names as the narrative goes on and explain why I chose each descriptive title.
-These people are not referred to by these names in everyday life, however, so they don’t know what I have called them here in this story.
-Ha!
+All names of students, faculty and even the school are designed to reflect my impression of these “real life” individuals and this place in my first year in teaching.
+I’ll introduce the pseudonyms as the narrative goes on and explain why I chose each descriptive title.
 I take the liberty of renaming myself throughout the text just for fun to reflect my changing moods and viewpoints in the experiences.
-Here are the stars of this true, yet slightly embellished adventure.
+Here are the stars of this true, yet slightly embellished adventure:

 The Students The Faculty

 The principal at BoundariedFreedomElementary hired me to teach fourth grade on a Thursday.
 Classes started the next Monday, so the weekend was not a couple of days off of rest for me in getting ready for the big event.
 All the waking hours were consumed with finishing work at my former job and preparing a classroom trailer for seventeen nine-year-old children.